Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Coordinate transformations and the set-up

 \subsection{Response of atom: the set-up}

 Here, we elucidate the set-up for investigating the transition probability of electrically neutral atoms.
-In particular, we consider an atom interacting with a photon field $\phi$ in the considered background spacetime, be that the light cone region in Minkowski or the future Kruskal region of the Schwarzschild.
+In particular, we consider an atom interacting with a scalar field $\phi$ in the considered background spacetime, be that the light cone regions in Minkowski or the future Kruskal region of the Schwarzschild.
 We consider the atoms to be two-level systems.
-Depending on different backgrounds and atom trajectories the set-ups to detect the atomic transition will have subtle changes.
+Depending on different backgrounds and atom trajectories, the set-ups to detect the atomic transition will have subtle changes.
 For instance, when the atom is in the light cone region of the Minkowski spacetime, it is convenient to consider the atomic Hamiltonian to correspond to the conformal time $\eta$, see \eqref{eq:CT-F}, which correctly indicates the dynamical nature of the coordinate transformation described by that region, see \cite{Olson:2010jy, Quach:2021vzo}.
+Similarly, for other scenarios, one should also express the atomic and interaction Hamiltonian in coordinates that best represent the background and the trajectories.
+In the following analysis, we obtain these Hamiltonians and the corresponding formulas for the atomic transition probabilities.